modernish/modernish/README.md

 * `use var/loop/find bsdfind` (prefer utility by this name)
 * `use var/loop/find /opt/local/bin` (look for a utility here first)
 * `use var/loop/find /opt/local/bin/gfind`  (try this one first)

+##### Compatibility mode for obsolete `find` utilities #####
+Some systems come with obsolete or broken `find` utilities that don't fully support `-exec ... {} +` aggregating functionality as specified by POSIX.
+Normally, this is a fatal error, but passing the `-b`/`-B` option to the `use` command, e.g. `use var/loop/find -b`, enables a compatibility mode that tolerates this defect.
+If no compliant `find` is found, then an obsolete or broken `find` is used as a last resort, a warning is printed to standard error, and the variable `_loop_find_broken` is set.
+The `-B` option is equivalent to `-b` but does not print a warning.
+Loop performance may suffer as modernish adapts to using older `exec ... {} \;` which is very inefficient.

+Scripts using this compatibility mode should handle their logic using shell code in the loop body as much as possible (after `DO`) and use only simple `find` expressions (before `DO`), as obsolete utilities are often buggy and breakage is likely if complex expressions or advanced features are used.

 ##### `find` loop usage examples #####
 Simple example script: without the safe mode, the `*.txt` pattern